 Certifications for Missing Dogs

-and to certify and work within the guidelines and limitations of their certifications, expertise and status.
+of ethics and to certify and work within the guidelines and limitations of their certifications, expertise

 For each certification, all K9 Handlers must: